kgobunov/Java/README.md

 # Java
-Java projects:

-#Balancer
+CKPIT, CRM, ESB, SBOL, FSB  - JMS applications (WebSphere MQ provider implementation).

+# Balancer, COD

 Web-services (based on AXIS2).

 Balancer checks available url from list and return to client, can adds bad url to blacklist.

-CKPIT, CRM, ESB, SBOL, FSB  - JMS applications (WebSphere MQ provider implementation):
+COD example of an external system.

 # ESB

-Enterprise system bus, all systems (exclude CKPIT) interacting with target system through it.
+Enterprise system bus, all systems (exclude CKPIT) and web-services like COD interacting with target system through it.

 #CKPIT

-Send 1100 messages every 15 minutes.
+Send 1100 messages every 15 minutes. (time can be changed in config file)

 #CRM, SBOL, FSB